Copyright © 2016

 "No Thomas, you're pretty free from here to Lisbon.
 The French are concentrating their efforts to the east and preparing to go against the Viscount's line at Torres Verdras so you should have the time and a good free run home."

-"Thank you Mister Sharpe.
+"Thank you Mister Grey.
 Well we better get our trousers on and have the horses rested, I think we will stay here for the rest of the day and move on tomorrow.
-Where are you off to Mister Sharpe?"
+Where are you off to Mister Grey?"

 "We were just on our way up to Leon but I suppose we will have to be extra careful now that you started your bloody hornet's nest up that way.
 Good luck to you young Thomas, we might see you soon if Leon is a little too hot for us now that you stirred them up."

 Thomas watched as his two friends led their men away towards the river crossing at Gramido.
 It was so good to see them again after so long apart.
 They always made him feel special and their help when he needed it most, was always welcome.

 Thomas called for his men to finish changing and then make camp.
 They would rest for the day and continue on their way tomorrow.
 With a good run and a little luck, they should be home in Vimeiro within three days.
 It was there he would put his plan into action concerning his three young hostages.